hasura/graphql-engine/docs/graphql/manual/queries/computed-fields.rst

       }
     }

-2. Table computed columns
+2. Table computed fields
 *************************

-Computed columns whose associated SQL functions returns ``SETOF <table-name>`` are table computed columns.
+Computed fields whose associated SQL functions returns ``SETOF <table-name>`` are table computed fields.
-Return table must be tracked to define such computed column.
+Return table must be tracked to define such computed field.

 **Example:-**

 In a simple ``author <-> article`` schema we can define :doc:`relationship <../schema/relationships/index>` on ``author`` table to fetch authors along with their articles.
-We can make use of computed columns to fetch author's articles with search.
+We can make use of computed fields to fetch author's articles with search.

 Define ``fetch_articles`` SQL function.